memcachier/docs/heroku_articles/laravel-memcached.md

 });
 ```

-Now starting a local web server with `php artisan serve` and visit
+Now starting a local web server with `php artisan serve` and visiting
 `localhost:8000` will be a bit more interesting as you can add actual tasks.
 However, to complete our task list we need to be able to remove completed tasks.